 Grab your wetsuits, we're taking a deep dive into some of our favorite café drinks.
 This time out, the Americano's down under cousin, the long black coffee.

-Definition: While the exact date is unknown, the long black originated in cafes across New Zealand and Australia
+Definition: While the exact date is unknown, the long black originated in a coffee shop and then cafes across New Zealand and Australia

 First known usage: Espresso diluted with three to four ounces of hot water

 So, what is long black coffee?
 A long black isn’t simply an espresso that’s been diluted with hot water, or an espresso that has been pulled extra-long.
 It’s a cup of hot water — no more than four ounces — with an espresso pulled directly over that hot water.